AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

 #.
+For a subprogram that has a ``global_specification``, an entire object that
+   is outside the subprogram, can only be referenced within if it is a ``global_item`` in the ``global_specification``.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.4 LR if Global aspect does not mention a variable, it cannot appear within the subprogram

+#.
 A ``global_item`` shall not denote a constant object other than
    a formal parameter [of an enclosing subprogram] of mode **in**.
    [This restriction may be relaxed in some way at some point in the future.]